Painite69/haya-portfolio-public/README.md

 ## 🧑‍💻 Technical
-- Cionnected admin page, homepage and database for unified edits.
+- Connected admin page, homepage and database for unified edits.
 - Single page portfolio website.
 - A contact form connected to the owners email using Resend.